Let me get straight to the point: Shani Darden Retinol Reform is the best retinol serum I've tried to date.

 Retinol Reform Benefits

-It's not drying or irritating.
-"I created [it] to have a strong retinol with a moisturizing base so you don't get the dry, flaky skin that sometimes happens with others," says Shani.
-I can attest that this is true!
-It works very gradually with no tingling or irritation.
+- Non-drying: "I created [it] to have a strong retinol with a moisturizing base so you don't get the dry, flaky skin that sometimes happens with others," Shani explained to The Cut.

 Retinol Reform Ingredients

 Now, let's talk about what's actually in here, and how the new formula compares to the old one.